andreeasimona/lightbox/README.md

 # Lightbox

-A light box galery done with Node.js and react
+A light box galery done with Node.js and React.
+The gallery it shows the 100 most recent photos from flickr API.
+It loads more photos using the infinite scroll technique.

 ## Demo
 ![demo](https://user-images.githubusercontent.com/6817073/47282400-5711ae80-d5df-11e8-9834-3d4f410eef95.gif)